 Professional fraud prevention

-Besedo’s Trust and Safety agents work tirelessly to prevent these scams from ever reaching the end user.
+Besedo’s Trust and Safety agents work tirelessly to prevent these scams from ever reaching the end-user.
 They do this in a number of ways.
 They can work with a client’s in-house manual moderation team, providing tools that identify fraud markers in text and images.
-They can also work as a point of escalation, reviewing ads that both users and moderation teams have identified; monitor first time user behaviour; and delve into contact between users within a specific platform’s messaging platform, to review any potentially fraudulent activity.
+They can also work as a point of escalation, reviewing ads that both users and moderation teams have identified; monitoring first-time user behavior; and delving into contacts between users within a specific platform’s messaging platform, to review any potentially fraudulent activity.

-“We have the resources, experience, and expertise needed to significantly reduce fraud in online marketplaces and classified sites,” Jessica explains.
-“Ultimately, we do everything we can to stop fraudulent activity from going live on our clients’ sites, which ensures users remain safe and leads to increased trust, loyalty and conversion.”
+“We have the resources, experience, and expertise needed to reduce fraud in online marketplaces and classified sites significantly,” Jessica explains.
+“Ultimately, we do everything we can to stop fraudulent activity from going live on our client’s sites, which ensures users remain safe and leads to increased trust, loyalty, and conversion.”

 The DSA: An executive summary of the new online rules for platform businesses